SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 Fly to: If you’re going to Orlando, you’ll land at either Orlando International Airport (MCO), which is 19km south-east of Orlando, or Sanford Airport (SFB), which is 43km north-east of Orlando.

 Tourist Information: Further Florida tourist information can be found at www.visitflorida.com

 Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/usa for recommendations and advice on visas and health for your holiday to Florida.

-For yachters: The Miami International Boat Show is one of the biggest annual events in Florida, attracting around 3,000 boats every February.
-Mingle with Miami’s most glamorous citizens as you admire everything from powerboats to luxurious yachts.
+For yachters: The Miami International Boat Show is one of the biggest annual events in the state, with 3,000 boats docking at the marinas every February.
+It’s your chance to mingle with Miami’s most glamorous citizens as you admire extravagant powerboats and luxurious yachts.